AEM7130/class-repo/README.md

     3. Have preliminary results.
     4. If using alternative techniques, compare outcomes or performance against the original methodology in the paper.

-The paper should be up to 7 pages in length and is due the day after the final class.

 ### [Computational paper presentations](https://rawcdn.githack.com/AEM7130/spring-2020/fb175a76affc956dd0cf1fe681dc1dc0c979eb71/paper_presentation/paper_presentation.html)
 Starting near the middle of the course, one student a week will present either a paper that either applies methods we have learned in a previous week, or extends methods we have previously learned.
-More information will come later in the course.
+You may present the paper in class or record a video and submit it on Canvas.

 ## Course Schedule